Say It Ain't So, Joe (song): History

-According to Head, he wrote the song about fallen heroes.
-He wrote the following comment in the liner notes when he re-released the song in 1995 on the album When You're in Love:
+He wrote the following comment in the liner notes when he re-released the song on the compilation album, When You're in Love (1995):

 "Say It Ain't So, Joe" was provoked by a seventies documentary on Richard Nixon prior to his resignation.
 The presenter was asking the editor of a small town newspaper outside Washington, how, in the face of conclusive evidence and proof, his readers could still show such undying support for the president they elected.
-The editor likens the situation to a scandal in the twenties, when Joe Jackson, the famous baseball player, was rumoured to have taken a bribe to sink his team in the final of the World series.
+The editor likens the situation to a scandal in the twenties, when [Shoeless] Joe Jackson, the famous baseball player, was rumoured to have taken a bribe to sink his team in the final of the World series.
 His fans hung around the stadium chanting "Say it ain't so Joe".

-The song is about heroes and their "Clay feet'.
+The song is about heroes and their "Clay feet".
 It is also a plea from myself to the kind of 'Joe Public' who in fear of losing face, refuse to relinquish their faith in a fallen idol.

 The song is on an album which has sold over a million copies and was produced by Paul Samwell-Smith, who recently decided to re-record the song.
 Shortly afterwards I was watching another documentary on the O.J.
 Simpson case and they showed a note pinned to his gate on which was written "Say it ain't so Joe".
 Two days later a friend, just returned from L.A., rang me to tell me they'd seen placards with that same old phrase.
 The occasion seemed apt for a re-release.